THE MOST COST EFFECTIVE ENERGY STORAGE SYSTEM IN THE WORLD

 Meanwhile, the cooling demands of commercial buildings can be easily satisfied during peak hours by discharging cold energy… ice. plain water that was transformed into ice—using cheap electricity at night or using the surplus production of solar energy.

 If it’s so simple, how come Li-ion batteries dominated 94% of all 2019 new energy storage implementations?
 How come the stake of ice storage in the storage arena is 0.04% (link)?

 The answer is that current technologies are too expensive and consist of large tanks that just don’t fit the needs of the commercial market.

 Nostromo has developed the IceBrick™, a modular thermal cell that can fit any building as an extension, and it is 10 times more efficient in its energy density per square meter than any other available solution.

-The system will be commercially available in mid-2019 at a cost of less than $400 per kWh with a warranty for zero degradation of the cells over 15 years of operation.
+The system is commercially available since mid-2020 at a cost of less than $400 per kWh with a warranty for zero degradation of the cells over 10 years of operation.

 Our first commercial demo system (160 ton-hr or about 200 kWh electricity equivalent) is running since June (2019).